UdelaRInterior/ansible-backuppc-client/README.md

 Each client configuration overrides global configuration in the server.
 See [defaults/main.yml](defaults/main.yml) for default variables values or definition.
 Hereafter are listed the variables that can be defined.

+- `backuppc_server_name`: domain name of the BackupPC server that performs the backup and where the ssh key is fetched to be configured on the client

 ### Client access

 - `backuppc_client_user`: unix user for the server to connect as to the client (default `backuppc`)